IsmaCortGtz/fasty-task-server/docs/Password requeriments.md

-## Username Requirements 🤖
+## Username and Classcode Requirements 🤖

-I would like to use this space to show the requirements for usernames.
+I would like to use this space to show the requirements for usernames and classcodes.

 - At least a length of 5 characters.
 - Max length of 20 characters.